friedrich-j/coreos/training/vagrant/README.md

 *Note:* The passphrase of the SSH key file is ```training```

 # Side Effects
 There might be a problem with either the ignition or the disk-size plugin.
 After halting the VM, a restart is not possible due to a corrupt config.vmdk disk.
-However, this disk only needed during the first startup.
+However, this disk is only needed during the first startup.
 So simply remove this disk manually from the VM settings or use ```vagrant halt```, which automatically removes this disk.